asavinov/lambdo/README.md

 It is assumed that the first argument of the function is data to be processed and the second argument is a model which parameterizes this transformation.
 Note however that some function can take other parameters and also the type of these arguments can vary.

-### Function scopes
+### Function window

 What data a transformation function receives in its first argument?
 There are different options starting from a single value and ending with a whole input table.
-This is determined by the column definition parameter called `scope` which takes the following values:
+This is determined by the column definition parameter called `window` which takes the following values:

-* Scope `one` or `1` means that Lambdo will apply this function to every row of the input table and the function is expected to return a single value stored as the column value for this record.
+* Window `one` or `1` means that Lambdo will apply this function to every row of the input table and the function is expected to return a single value stored as the column value for this record.
 Type of data passed to the function depends on how many columns the `input` has.
   * If `input` has only one column then the function will receive a single value.
   * If `input` has more than 1 columns then the function will receive a `Series` object with their field values.
-* Scope `all` means that the function will be applied to all rows of the table, that is, there will be one call and the whole table will be passed as a parameter.
+* Window `all` means that the function will be applied to all rows of the table, that is, there will be one call and the whole table will be passed as a parameter.
 Type of the argument is `DataFrame`.
 * Otherwise the system assume that the function has to be applied to all subsets of the table rows, called windows.
-Size of the window (number of records in one group) is scope value.
-For example, `scope: 5` means that each window will consists of 5 records.
+Size of the window (number of records in one group) is window value.
+For example, `window: 5` means that each window will consists of 5 records.
 Type of this group depends on the number of columns in the `input`:
   * If `input` has only one column then the function will receive a `Series` of values.
   * If `input` has more than 1 columns then the function will receive a `DataFrame` object with the records from the group.